okikio/joseph/README.md

 ```powershell
 yarn develop
 ```

-Is for debugging, if an error occurs, it does the same thing,
+is for debugging, if an error occurs, it does the same thing,

 ```powershell
 yarn watch
 ```
-does, it treats the code like you are currently in developement, so you can change code without automatically reloading the browser.
+does, it treats the code like you are currently in developement, so you can change code and it will automatically reload the browser.

 <br>